oracle-livelabs/analytics-ai/atom-oac/VB-with-oac-charts/vb-oac-setup.md

 ### Objectives

-To integrate OAC into a VB application.
+The objective is to integrate OAC into a VB application.
 Please see the VB + OAC block on the right-hand of the architecture diagram below for a better understanding.

 ![Architecture ](images/atom-oac-diagram.drawio.png)